bartkozal/vue-fraction-grid/README.md

       pair]>
 ```

-The most common used and simple example of the grid:
+The most common usage and simple example of the grid:

 ```html
 <grid>